chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 +++++++++++++

 You will probably need to create new tests for your feature.
-See `Creating a Simple Test`_ in `Test System`_ for more information on this process.
+See :ref:`readme-testsystem` for more information on this process.

 Any addition/change to the Chapel test system should pass testing when that test/directory is run with ``start_test`` (and performance tests should also pass testing for ``start_test -performance``).

-.. _Creating a Simple Test: https://github.com/chapel-lang/chapel/blob/main/doc/rst/developer/bestPractices/TestSystem.rst#creating-a-simple-test

 .. _Contributing changes: